George Raveling: Car crash and retirement

+Team USA coaching career

+While at WSU, Raveling was an assistant coach for the USA team at the Pan American Games in 1979 (under head coach Bob Knight) and the West Regional coach at the 1979 U.S. Olympic Sports Festival.

+At the Olympics in 1984 in Los Angeles, he served as the assistant coach for the USA team, composed of collegians.
+He again served as assistant coach at the 1988 Olympics.

 Post-coaching

-Raveling has worked as the Director for International Basketball for Nike since his retirement from USC, and has authored two books on rebounding drills, War on the Boards and A Rebounder's Workshop.
-He has served as a color commentator for CBS Sports and FOX Sports Net, often drawing assignments for Pac-10 conference games.
+Raveling authored two books on rebounding drills, War on the Boards and A Rebounder's Workshop.
+He served as a color commentator for CBS Sports and FOX Sports.

-Raveling has the original typewritten "I Have a Dream" speech given to him by Martin Luther King Jr.
+Raveling served as Nike's global basketball sports marketing director from 1994 until his death.
+According to The New York Times, Raveling was instrumental in convincing Michael Jordan to sign with Nike in 1984, and the Air Jordan brand was born as a result of that partnership.

 On September 8, 2018, he was selected by former University of Maryland head basketball coach Lefty Driesell as one of Driesell's presenters upon his induction into the Naismith Hall of Fame.

+Raveling died on September 1, 2025, at the age of 88 due to cancer.

 Awards

 In 2013, he received the John W. Bunn Lifetime Achievement Award by the Naismith Memorial Basketball Hall of Fame.

-On November 21, 2013, he was a recipient of the Lapchick award (in memory of Joe Lapchick St. John's Basketball Coach, together with Don Haskins and Theresa Grentz.
+On November 21, 2013, he was a recipient of the Lapchick Award (in memory of Joe Lapchick, St. John's basketball coach), together with Don Haskins and Theresa Grentz.

 Raveling was inducted into the College Basketball Hall of Fame in 2013.

-On February 14, 2015 it was announced that George Raveling would be inducted into the Naismith Memorial Basketball Hall of Fame when he selected for direct election by the Contributor Direct Election Committee.
+On February 14, 2015, it was announced that George Raveling would be inducted into the Naismith Memorial Basketball Hall of Fame when he was selected for direct election by the Contributor Direct Election Committee.

+In popular media

+In 2023, Ben Affleck and Matt Damon produced a film called Air about Nike's signing of Michael Jordan and ultimately the Air Jordan brand.
+Marlon Wayans plays Raveling in the film.